Pomax/are-we-flying/docs/index.md

   }

   /**
-   * Load in a GeoTIFF and parse the metadata so we can set
+   * Load in a GeoTIFF and parse its metadata so we can set
    * up our matrix transforms for geo-to-pixel and pixel-to-geo
    * coordinate conversions.
    *
    * See https://stackoverflow.com/questions/47951513#75647596
-   * ffor the full details on how that all works.
+   * for the full details on how that all works.
    */
   load(filename) {
     // Unpack the image